veljko2404/machine-learning-algorithms/README.md

-Collection of core machine learning algorithms implemented from scratch with Python and NumPy
+Machine learning algorithms implemented from scratch in NumPy, with a few examples using scikit-learn.